Sam Katzman: 20th Century-Fox

-MGM
+Metro-Goldwyn-Mayer

-Katzman accepted an offer to move his operation to MGM in 1963.
+Katzman accepted an offer to move his operation to Metro-Goldwyn-Mayer in 1963.
 He started with a low budget musical Hootenanny Hoot (1963), which led to several more musicals: Get Yourself a College Girl (1964) and When the Boys Meet the Girls (1965) (a remake of Girl Crazy).
 MGM also financed three of Katzman's best known movies: two films starring Elvis Presley, Kissin' Cousins (1964) and Harum Scarum (1965), as well as Your Cheatin' Heart (1964), a biopic of Hank Williams starring George Hamilton.
 Hamilton later wrote in his memoirs that "Jungle Sam cracked the whip, whacked the cane and the whole film was in the can right on time.
 But he gave me free rein creatively and our director... brought in something memorable, and even Sam knew it."

 In December 1964 Katzman announced he would make five films that year for MGM in his third year at the studio.

 Katzman made the Herman's Hermits film Hold On!
 (1966) and singer Roy Orbison's only film, The Fastest Guitar Alive.

 In 1967 he signed a new contract with MGM to make at least two films a year.
 These were Hot Rods to Hell (1967), the last film for John Brahm, and Riot on Sunset Strip (1967).
 Katzman wound up selling the latter to AIP for release.

-His last films for MGM were A Time to Sing (1967) with Hank Williams, Jr. and The Young Runaways (1968).
+His last films for MGM were A Time to Sing (1967) with Hank Williams Jr. and The Young Runaways (1968).